MarshalOfficial/lightweight-dynamic-concept/readme.md

 In this concept we will use a **Dynamic** mechanism to create and rendering fully functional web or mobile apps.
 It will be hard at first to create database, API and front-end infrastructure, and then be easy to maintain and develop your product with less coding.

-# Main Objects
+# Basic Objects

-StackEdit stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**
+They are multiple basic object that we use to processing user interface elements and behaviour of the forms

 ## Create files and folders